enaburekhan/embedvideosimages/README.md

 ## Acknowledgments

-- Many thanks to Microverse for given my partner I the opportunity learn and grow.
+- Many thanks to Microverse for given my partner and I, the opportunity learn and grow.

 ## 📝 License